Gaurav05082002/ChatPDF/README.md

 ### 5. Response Generation
 The retrieved documents and the input question are fed into a conversational AI model to generate an answer.

+## Embeddings Model (models/embedding-001)
+- **Purpose**: Converts text into vector representations for semantic understanding.
+- **Functionality**:
+  - Transforms input text into dense vectors (embeddings).
+  - Enables the system to find contextually similar chunks by measuring similarity between embeddings.

+## Generative AI Model (Gemini-1.5-pro)
+- **Purpose**: Processes the context and question to generate a human-like, detailed answer.
+- **Functionality**:
+  - Takes the context and user question as input.
+  - Uses advanced generative techniques to create a response that is coherent and contextually appropriate.

 If you encounter any issues or have any questions, feel free to reach out.
 Happy coding!